 There are only three pockets on these pants – two front and one back right.
 Because the pants are relatively fitted like most women’s pants, don’t expect to be able to comfortably pack a ton of goodies.

-One thing I would have liked to see on these convertible pants is a boot zipper.
+One thing I would have liked to see on these women’s convertible hiking pants is a boot zipper.
 Because they’re fitted pants without a boot zipper, you’ll have to actually take your shoes off to remove the lower leg portions.

 - Convertible cargo pants